linhlam-kc/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 3. Power on the Edge host.

 4. Wait for the Edge Installer to complete copying content to the hard drive.
-The Edge host will reboot by default upon completion unless you specify a different option in the Edge Installer configuration user data.
+The Edge host will power off by default upon completion unless you specify a different option in the Edge Installer configuration user data.

 5. Repeat steps one through four for all Edge hosts.